Ornitorink0/ccCrypt/README.md

 ### File Management:

 - Use the "Save" and "Load" buttons to save and load messages from files.
+- When performing an operation, click the "Copy" button to copy to the clipboard.

 ### Operation History: